The POSIX architecture

 Busy waits

-Busy waits work thanks to provided board functionality.
-This does not need to be the same for all boards, but both native_sim and the nrf52_bsim board work similarly thru the combination of a board specific arch_busy_wait() and a special fake HW timer (provided by the board).
+Busy waits work thanks to logic provided by the board and native simulator.
+This does not need to be the same for all boards, but both native_sim and the nrf*bsim boards work similarly through the combination of a board specific arch_busy_wait() and an special fake HW timer provided by the native simulator.

 NATIVE_TASKS